cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/docker.md

 NB : with VPN you may use --network=host option in docker build and docker run

+You may leave the virtual env with Ctrl+D

 List available images on your system (optional)

 ```bash